rl-institut/spice_ev/doc/source/charging_strategies_incentives.rst

 Similar to the flexible time windows, the tariff for grid friendly charging is applied on the flexible loads such as electric vehicles when using schedule-based grid fees.
 However, a capacity charge is not applied on the flexible load.
-Instead, the deviation of the total load from the schedule is charged by multiplying the maximum positive deviation with a deviation charge.
-These capacity related costs are determined for grid supply.
+Instead, the deviation of the total load from the schedule is charged.
+Taking a deviation tolerance into account, a deviation charge is multiplied with the difference of the maximum positive deviation and the tolerated deviation if the selected tolerated deviation is exceeded.
+The capacity related costs are determined for grid supply.
 Deviations in feed-in are not taken into account.